diffpy/diffpy.github.io/products/pdfgui.rst

 derived from x-ray or neutron diffraction data and comes with built in graphical and structure visualization capabilities.

-PDFgui is also included in :doc:`xPDFsuite <xPDFsuite>`, a powerful end-to-end software for X-ray PDF analysis. xPDFsuite is designed for flexible, high throughput PDF analyses and contains many features for interrogating, comparing and modeling data as well as simply doing data reduction.

 .. figure:: ../images/PDFgui_screenshot_small.png
    :align: center